 Motivated by our initial ping experiments, we develop a new routing strategy, called SHORT for controlling the wireless radios and the underlying channel allocation mechanism.
-The idea is to make the wireless radios behave as in a static channel allocation mechanism for real time applications and to follow the hybrid channel allocation mechanism for non-real time applications.
+The idea is to make the wireless radios behave as in a static channel allocation mechanism for real time applications and to follow the hybrid channel allocation mechanism for nonreal time applications.
 Accordingly, the nodes in the network operate on one of two modes, namely normal mode and static mode.
-The normal mode of operation is exactly as explained in Section 2.1 and shown in Figure 1, wherein only the 'fixed' radio is used for receiving data and the 'switchable' radio is used only for transmitting data, after switching to the corresponding channel.
+The normal mode of operation is exactly as explained in Section II-A and shown in Figure 1, wherein only the 'fixed' radio is used for receiving data and the 'switchable' radio is used only for transmitting data, after switching to the corresponding channel.
 This mode of operation is used for non-delay sensitive traffic.
 For delay sensitive flows, the static mode of operation is used.
-In this mode, the 'switchable' interface is not allowed to switch channels for the duration of the delay sensitive flow.
+In this mode, the 'switchable' interface is not allowed to switch channels for the duration of the flow.
 Rather, after the route for the flow is determined, it remains fixed on the channel of the previous hop's1 fixed interface.
 Furthermore, both the fixed and the switchable radios are allowed to receive and transmit.
 In other words, the switchable interface also behaves like a 'fixed' interface for the duration of the delay sensitive flow.
 Note that only those nodes that lie in the path of a delay sensitive flow operate in static mode.
 The remaining nodes in the network continue to behave as in the normal mode.
 Furthermore, the nodes that are in static mode revert back to normal mode of operation once the delay sensitive flow ends.
-The associated protocol steps for getting back to normal mode is trivial and not discussed in this paper.
-While the channel allocations in our protocol are based on HMCP to simplify implementation, any existing dynamic channel allocation can be used, in general.